NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	dig example.com @127.0.0.1

 Here we tell the :command:`dig` tool to look up the IP address for example.com, and to ask this information to the server running at the IP address ``127.0.0.1``, which is where our Unbound machine is running by default.
 We can verify that Unbound has indeed answered our query instead of the default resolver that is present on Ubuntu by default.
-In the output of every :command:`dig` there is ``ANSWER SECTION`` which specifies the server which has answer the query under ``SERVER`` entry.
+In the output of every :command:`dig` command there is ``ANSWER SECTION`` which specifies the server which has answer the query under ``SERVER`` entry.
 The entry should be ``;; SERVER: 127.0.0.1#53(127.0.0.1)``.

 In the next section we will be disabling the default Ubuntu resolver.
 To verify that we do it correctly there it is useful to know the address of the default resolver as a baseline.
 For this baseline, we also use a :command:`dig` query but time without specifying an IP address which the uses the machines default DNS resolver.